The Québec maritime Blog

 Some info

-The bridge is an impressive 213 metres long (700 feet) and 27.4 metres (90 feet) high, which gives it the added distinction of being the highest snowmobile bridge in the world!
+The bridge is an impressive 213 metres long (700 feet) and 27.4 metres (90 feet) high, which gives it the added distinction of being the highest snowmobile bridge in North America!
 This structure also happens to cross one of the region’s most famous rivers, the Manicouagan, which flows south from the Manicouagan Reservoir into the St. Lawrence.
 This mighty waterway is harnessed for hydroelectric power, supplying both the Manic-2 and Manic-5 hydroelectric facilities.

 Logging was a major economic driver in this region and even led to the founding of several towns, including Baie-Comeau.
 At the time, the Manicouagan River was used for log driving.
 A log flume was built in 1937 to supply the area’s pulp and paper mill.
 Part of this structure was modified to become the Manicouagan bridge, which is now used by snowmobiles and ATVs, and explains why the bridge is so high.